-The Company relies upon unpatented confidential and proprietary information, including technical information, know-how, and other trade secrets to develop and maintain its competitive position with respect to the Genio system.
-While the Company generally enters into non-disclosure or confidentiality agreements with its employees and other third parties to protect its intellectual property and trade secrets, it cannot guarantee that it has entered into such agreements with each party that may have or has had access to the Company's proprietary information.
-Further, despite these efforts, any of these parties may breach the agreements and disclose the Company's proprietary information, and it may not be able to obtain adequate remedies for such breaches.
+We rely upon unpatented confidential and proprietary information, including technical information, know- how, and other trade secrets to develop and maintain our competitive position with respect to the Genio system.
+While we generally enter into non-disclosure or confidentiality agreements with our employees and other third parties to protect our intellectual property and trade secrets, we cannot guarantee that we have entered into such agreements with each party that may have or has had access to our proprietary information.
+Further, despite these efforts, any of these parties may breach the agreements and disclose our proprietary information, and we may not be able to obtain adequate remedies for such breaches.
+Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our product candidates that we consider proprietary.
+Monitoring unauthorized uses and disclosures is difficult, and we do not know whether the steps we have taken to protect our proprietary information will be effective.
+If any of our proprietary information is disclosed to or independently developed by a competitor or other third party, our competitive position would be materially and adversely harmed.

-The Company depends on exclusive licenses and agreements with third parties, which might not provide adequate protection for its technology.
+We depend on exclusive licenses and agreements with third parties, which might not provide adequate protection for our technology.

-The Company relies on licensing agreements providing the Company exclusivity in the field of its practice.
-While the Company has ensured through multiple robust agreements acquisition of exclusive licenses and freedom to operate for its technology, as with any agreement, under unexpected or unpredictable circumstances, these could be under a risk of being terminated despite companies' efforts and diligence in ensuring integrity of the agreement.
-Should the agreements be found invalid or licenses revoked and the licensor decide to sue the Company for infringement of its patents rights, this could expose the company to risks of litigation.
-In addition, any intellectual property litigation could force the Company to do one or more of the following: (i) stop selling the Genio system or using technology that contains the allegedly infringing intellectual property; (ii) forfeit the opportunity to license the Company patented technology to others or to collect royalty payments based upon successful protection and assertion of its intellectual property rights against others; (iii) pay substantial damages to the party whose intellectual property rights the Company may be found to be infringing; or (iv) redesign those products that contain or utilize the allegedly infringing intellectual property.
+We rely on licensing agreements providing us exclusivity in the field of our practice.
+While we have ensured through multiple robust agreements acquisition of exclusive licenses and freedom to operate for our technology, as with any agreement, under unexpected or unpredictable circumstances, these could be under a risk of being terminated despite companies' efforts and diligence in ensuring integrity of the agreement.
+Should the agreements be found invalid or licenses revoked and the licensor decide to sue us for infringement of its patents rights, this could expose us to risks of litigation.
+In addition, any intellectual property litigation could force us to do one or more of the following: (i) stop selling the Genio system or using technology that contains the allegedly infringing intellectual property; (ii) forfeit the opportunity to license our patented technology to others or to collect royalty payments based upon successful protection and assertion of our intellectual property rights against others; (iii) pay substantial damages to the party whose intellectual property rights we may be found to be infringing; or (iv) redesign those products that contain or utilize the allegedly infringing intellectual property.
 The requirement to obtain licenses to third party intellectual property could also arise in the future.
-If the Company needs to license in any third-party intellectual property, it could be required to pay lump sums or royalties on its products.
-In addition, if the Company is required to obtain licenses to third party intellectual property, it might not be able to obtain such licenses on commercially reasonable terms or at all.
+If we need to license in any third-party intellectual property, we could be required to pay lump sums or royalties on our products.
+In addition, if we are required to obtain licenses to third party intellectual property, we might not be able to obtain such licenses on commercially reasonable terms or at all.